Madagascar

 Current environmental issues affecting the Malagasy people: erosion and soil degradation results from deforestation and overgrazing; desertification; agricultural fires; surface water contaminated with raw sewage and other organic wastes; wildlife preservation (endangered species of flora and fauna unique to the island).

-Google maps Madagascar
+Google Maps Madagascar

 The capital and other divisions